ontodev/cogs/README.md

 * *Date Conditions*

-Dates can be supplied in whatever format you like, but we recomment `YYYY-MM-DD`.
+Dates can be supplied in whatever format you like, but we recommend `YYYY-MM-DD`.
 You can also specify the exact day, a month (`MM-YYYY`), or just a year (`YYYY`).
 Relative dates (e.g. "today") are not currently supported.

 | Condition           | Values |
 | ------------------- | ------ |